 Readers’ Choice Best Cover Award Winner

 “A truly remarkable debut – wonderful storytelling […] I felt throughout that I was in a safe pair of hands and just sat back and enjoyed the story, happy to let the author take me wherever he wanted to go.
 Highly recommended.” – Debbie Young, author of Springtime For Murder

 “Yes, I got a little bit of mystery with a little bit of magic, followed by INSANE, jaw-dropping revelations.
 But at its heart, Storytellers is a tale of evading the darkness, bearing with the pain of tragedy, and living to see the sun rise another day.” – Justine Bergman, Whispers and Wonder

 “Addictive to the extreme.
 I cannot praise this book enough.” – Mary Anne Yarde, Coffee Pot Book Club

 Vikings: from history to History

 Did you know that History Channel is not actually a TV channel that shows historical documentaries?
-I didn’t when I saw the first episode of Vikings and firmly believed that Ragnar and Rollo were brothers, Ragnar’s wife Lagertha gave him a son called Björn and a daughter called Gyda, and Ragnar was a poor farmer who climbed from the bottom to the top thanks to nothing but his courage and faith.
+I didn’t, when I saw the first episode of Vikings, and so I firmly believed that Ragnar and Rollo were brothers, Ragnar’s wife Lagertha gave him a son called Björn and a daughter called Gyda, and Ragnar was a poor farmer who climbed from the bottom to the top thanks to nothing but his courage and faith.